FaiqaAamer/Winter-Apparel-Website/Readme.md

 ---

 ## Why the Project is Useful
-- Serves as a portfolio piece to demonstrate front‑end design skills.
 - Highlights responsive design principles and clean CSS styling.
-- Useful for beginners learning how to manage multiple HTML/CSS files in one project.
 - Provides a foundation for expanding into an e‑commerce site.

 ---